nicolaprezza/bwt-matrix/README.md

-###BWT Matrix
+### BWT Matrix

 bwt-matrix.cpp computes the BWT matrix of an input string and generates tex code to print it in a tabular format.
-The main script bwt-matrix.sh executes the C++ code and pdflatex to generate a pdf.

-##compile
+## compile

 > mkdir build; cd build; cmake ..

-Then, put the executable bwt-matrix in a place indexed by PATH (e.g. /bin/).

-##execute

-example: from the main bwt-matrix/ folder, the command
+## run

+(from the build folder)

-> ./bwt-matrix.sh mississippi
+> ./bwt-matrix mississippi > text.tex
+> pdflatex test.tex

-generates and saves on your desktop a pdf with the bwt matrix of the string "mississippi#", where '#' is used as BWT terminator ('#' is lexicographically smaller than all alphabet characters and should not appear in the input string).
+generates a pdf with the bwt matrix of the string "mississippi#", where '#' is used as BWT terminator ('#' is lexicographically smaller than all alphabet characters and should not appear in the input string).

+The pdf also also shows the suffix array, the text, and separates (using horizontal lines) BWT rows belonging to the same  equal-letter run.
+In the text, positions that in the BWT are the first in their equal-letter run are underlined.